googleapis/google-oauth-java-client/google-oauth-client-bom/README.md

 # Google OAuth Client Library Bill of Materials

-The `google-oauth-client-bom` modules is a pom that can be used to import consistent versions of `google-oauth-client` components plus its dependencies.
+The `google-oauth-client-bom` module is a pom that can be used to import consistent versions of `google-oauth-client` components.

 To use it in Maven, add the following to your `pom.xml`: